siyb/tw-fdpsm-1-depinjection/tw-fdpsm-1-depinjection.md

 # [ButterKnife - CODE EXAMPLE!](https://github.com/SphericalElephant/android-example-butterknife)

+# Databinding Library

 ## Data Binding Library - 1 - Intro

 * Part of the support library.
-* Eliminates view and event listener binding glue code by generating the glue code for you - similar to what ButterKnife does.
+* Eliminates view and event listener binding boilerplate code by generating the glue code for you - similar to what ButterKnife does.
 * Supports two different compilers, V2 is not backwards compatible - only an issue with precompiled libraries.

 ## Data Binding Library - 2 - Build File / Gradle Properties